jclausen/cbmongodb/README.md

 MongoDB Module for Coldbox
 ==========================
-CBMongoDB provides Active Record(ish) functionality for managing MongoDB documents and schema using a familiar syntax for CRUD operations and recordset processing and retrieval.
+CBMongoDB applies an Active Record to manage MongoDB documents and schema using a familiar syntax for CRUD operations, recordset processing and retrieval.
+It makes direct use of and provides a CFML interface to the Mongo 3.0 Java driver for advanced operations.

 - <strong>Compatibility:</strong> ColdFusion 9.0.1+/Lucee 4.2+ w/ Coldbox 4+
 - <strong>Module Version:</strong> 3.1.0.1 <em>(Release Date: 11/09/2015)</em>